Demand Responsive Transport Review

 - Develop a set of Best Practice Guidance for those wanting to take forward innovations in DRT in both urban and rural settings and recommend how stakeholders can work together to deliver schemes including appropriate levels and mechanisms for investment by the Scottish Executive.

-The research is being approached in five main stages:
+The research was approached in five main stages: